 Options will be different in each growing region.

-- Avoid use of any products toxic to pollinators.
+- Avoid use of any products including pesticides that are toxic to pollinators.

 - Keep it natural: don’t tidy up too much.